Unitarian Universalism: Diversity of beliefs and scriptures

-Unitarian Universalism is a religion marked by freedom, reason, and acceptance.
+According to the Unitarian Universalist Association, Unitarian Universalism is a religion marked by freedom, reason, and acceptance.
 As such, Unitarian Universalists practice a non-creedal religion that does not require one to believe in any particular belief or doctrine.
 Rather than sharing common beliefs, Unitarian Universalists are united by a common history, the affirmation of each person's individual spiritual quest, and a covenant to uphold the community's shared spiritual values.
-As such, Unitarian Universalists vary greatly in their beliefs, and Unitarian Universalist congregations are often defined by a plurality of beliefs.
+As such, Unitarian Universalists vary greatly in their beliefs, and a plurality of beliefs often defines Unitarian Universalist congregations.

-Unitarian Universalists are encouraged to engage in their own unique spiritual journey and to follow their conscience in what beliefs to hold.
+Unitarian Universalists are encouraged to engage in their own unique spiritual journey and to follow their conscience in their beliefs.
 Unitarian Universalism is seen as compatible with other spiritual paths, and individual Unitarian Universalists are encouraged to engage in their own spiritual journey, whatever the path.
 Unitarian Universalists are not required to renounce previous faith traditions to join a Unitarian Universalist congregation.
-As a result, individual practitioners may simultaneously identify as Unitarian Universalists, as well as other faith traditions.
+As a result, individual practitioners may simultaneously identify as Unitarian Universalists and other faith traditions.

 Although Unitarian Universalism draws its roots from Christian sources, contemporary Unitarian Universalists in North America view their religion as multifaith and drawing on a variety of sources, both religious and secular.
 Unitarian Universalism encourages its members to draw on the world's religions as well as the words and deeds of prophetic people as inspiration for their spiritual journeys.
 Although members are cautioned to be aware of possible cultural appropriation of traditions that do not belong to them, Unitarian Universalists are encouraged to find wisdom in a diverse spectrum of religions, customs, and cultures from around the world.

-Part of the covenant among Unitarian Universalist congregations in North America is a list of six sources that contemporary Unitarian Universalism draws from.
-Although the list, first adopted in 1984 and revised in 1995 and 2018, is not meant to be exhaustive, it lists some major influences on modern Unitarian Universalist practice, including: